coq/platform/doc/README~8.15~2022.04.md

-# Coq Platform 2022.04.0 providing Coq 8.15.1 (released Mar 2022) with the first package pick from Apr 2022
+# Coq Platform 2022.04.1 providing Coq 8.15.2 (released Jun 2022) with the first package pick from Apr 2022

 The [Coq proof assistant](https://coq.inria.fr) provides a formal language to write mathematical definitions, executable algorithms, and theorems, together